KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 For your reference, the total filesize of all mods before extraction, excluding movies, is approximately 6.5GB.
 The total size of the install when extracted, including basegame files but excluding upscaled movies, is approximately 14GB.
 The total size of the install when extracted (plus HD movies in 1920x1080 resolution) is approximately 37GB.
 Please bear this in mind if you intend to keep backups and/or are operating on a system with limited available memory.

-## IMPORTANT: PC Version Notes & Fixes
+## CRITICAL: PC Version Differences & Fixes

 KOTOR 2 has an update on Steam and GoG which adds native controller and widescreen support.
 While this is helpful, it's unfortunately caused several other problems: lightsaber hilt texture mods don't function with the new version, some effects like fog have been removed, save games are sometimes lost temporarily, it can cause or exacerbate issues with in-game dialogue skipping, and rarely users experience extreme and irreparable stuttering and screen tear.